 - Hang the bar with buckets if you so choose.

-Those instructions are really simple, because you guys, this project is VERY simple.
+Those instructions are really simple for this project, because it just truly is that simple.
+I am a sucker for finding super easy, simple ways to solve a decor problem, and for us this hit that right on the money!
 I love that this DIY wall mounted easel is such a simple yet good looking aspect to our home, that allows the kids to have fun and not disrupt the flow of the house.